Invading and receding sharp-fronted travelling waves: Introduction

 \section{Introduction}

-Biological invasion is normally associated with situations where individuals within a population undergo both movement and proliferation events~\cite{Murray2002}.
+Biological invasion is normally associated with situations where individuals within a population undergo both movement and proliferation events~\cite{Edelstein2005,Kot2003,Murray2002}.
 Such proliferation and movement, combined, can give rise to an \textit{invading front}.
 An invading front involves a population moving into a previously unoccupied space.
 Ecologists are particularly interested in biological invasion.
 For example, Skellam's~\cite{Skellam1951} work studies the invasion of muskrats in Europe; similarly, Otto and coworkers~\cite{Otto2018} study the spatial spreading of insects, whereas Bate and Hilker~\cite{Bate2019} study the invasion of predators in a predator--prey system.
-These three studies all make use of partial differential equation (PDE) models of invasion.
+As with many other similar examples, these three studies all make use of partial differential equation (PDE) models of invasion.

 Another common application of biological invasion is the study of cell invasion, including wound healing and malignant spreading.
-Mathematical models of wound healing often consider the closure of a wound space by populations of cells that are both migratory and proliferative~\cite{Flegg2020,Jin2016,Maini2004a,Sherratt1990}.
-Malignant invasion involves combined migration and proliferation of tumour cells, which leads to tumour invasion into surrounding tissues~\cite{Byrne2010,Curtin2020,Strobl2020,Swanson2003}, as illustrated in Figure \ref{fig:1}(a)--(b) which shows the invasion of malignant melanoma cells into surrounding tissues.
-Regardless of the application, many continuum mathematical models of biological invasion involve the study of moving fronts, as shown schematically in Figure \ref{fig:1}(c), using PDE models~\cite{Browning2019,Sengers2007,Warne2019}.
-We interpret the schematic in Figure \ref{fig:1}(c) by thinking of the population as being composed of individuals that undergo diffusive migration with diffusivity $D > 0$, and carrying capacity--limited proliferation, such as the classical logistic model, with proliferation rate $\lambda > 0$.
+Mathematical models of wound healing often consider the closure of a wound space by populations of cells that are both migratory and proliferative~\cite{Flegg2020,Jin2016,Jin2017,Maini2004a,Sherratt1990}.
+Malignant invasion involves combined migration and proliferation of tumour cells, which leads to tumour invasion into surrounding tissues~\cite{Byrne2010,Curtin2020,Strobl2020,Swanson2003}, as illustrated in Figure \ref{fig:1}(a)--(b), which shows the invasion of malignant melanoma cells.
+Regardless of the application, many mathematical models of biological invasion involve the study of moving fronts, shown schematically in Figure \ref{fig:1}(c), using PDE models~\cite{Browning2019,Sengers2007,Warne2019}.
+We interpret the schematic in Figure \ref{fig:1}(c) by thinking of the population as being composed of individuals that undergo diffusive migration with diffusivity $D > 0$, and logistic proliferation, with proliferation rate $\lambda > 0$.
 As indicated, these two processes can lead to the spatial expansion as the population density profile moves in the positive $x$--direction.